andre-j3sus/isel-leic-notes/6th-semester/cn/2-distributed-systems.md

 * **Load balancing**: the distribution of the load among multiple servers;
 * **Replication**: the duplication of data and services in multiple servers.

-> The **elasticity** of a system is the ability to adapt its resources to the current load.
+> The **elasticity** of a system is the ability to adapt its resources to the current load **automatically**.
 The increase/decrease of resources is dynamic, based on some conditions:
 >
 > * Increase of CPU usage;
 > * At a certain time of the day, or day of the week;
 > * Increase of the number of users.

+The [key difference between scalability and elasticity](https://www.datamyte.com/cloud-scalability-vs-cloud-elasticity/#:~:text=Scalability%20is%20the%20ability%20to,is%20the%20level%20of%20automation.) is that scalability is **manual** and elasticity is **automatic**.

 ---